 It was while she was attending the Florida State University School of Law that She realized that law was not just a stepping stone to a career she would have in construction.
 Law was something that she enjoyed; something she was very good at.

-She has is a member of the Colorado Bar, The Florida Bar, and the Washington State Bar.
+Rachel Moore has is a member of the Colorado Bar, The Florida Bar, and the Washington State Bar.
 Her passion, her desire, and her attitude make her a lawyer to contend with.
 We pity any counsel that sits on the other side of Rachel.

 Rachel continues to set an example of what a powerful woman can do in the legal field and we hope to inspire women who are considering law as a profession to follow her shining example.
 There is a little Rachel in all of us, the desire to kick butt, we just have to find it!
+And until we do, Rachel Moore will be setting an example fighting as a personal injury attorney in Fort Lauderdale.

 What has been your proudest career moment and your biggest hurdle?